RamenJunkie/AI_Scripts/HTML/readme.md

 Builds a simple website from markdown files in the same folder.
 An example of what it looks like in action can be found [here](https://lameazoid.com/Garden/).
 Can be styled using CSS.

+## Kaiju Adventure

+A text style game where you play as a Kaiju and destroy things.
+Don't tread on your ancestor though.

 ## Tic Tac Toe

 A simple web based Tic Tac Toe game.